 We visit busy places everyday – the mall, sporting events, amusement park, museum, shows, festivals and seasonal evens – are you ready?

-1) SNAP A PICTURE OF YOUR KIDS
+1) SNAP A PICTURE OF YOUR CHILDREN

 Before you head anywhere, take a picture of your kids.
 This isn’t for memorabilia, although that’s nice, it’s to identify the clothes your kids are wearing in case you are separated.